Deepanshu724-droid/Quant_Python_ME/README.md

-# Quant_Python_ME
+# Quant Python Journey
-My python learning for being a good quant trader.
-As I already known python a little bit, I will make sure to learn everything needed to be a better Quant
+This repository documents my step-by-step journey of learning Python, Mathematics, and quantitative finance concepts with the goal of becoming a quant trader.